vipulnaik/diet-exercise-health/notes/2020-coronavirus-activity-tracker.md

 This was the first time in a while that I took my bag and bagged my items in the store.

+## Thursday July 23

+I went to downtown Berkeley.
+I had originally planned to shop at Trader Joe's, but the line there was too long.
+So, I just ordered a spinach masala dosa at Udupi Palace.
+I was in the restaurant at around 4:50 PM.